practicalli/clojure/docs/clojure-editors/index.md

     [VS Code has a large marketplace of extensions](https://marketplace.visualstudio.com/VSCode), proiding additional tools for a complete development environment.

-    Calva is the most commonly used extension for Clojure support and aims to provide similar features to Emacs Cider (and uses some of the same Clojure libraries).
+    **Calva** is the most commonly used extension for Clojure support and aims to provide similar features to Emacs Cider (and uses some of the same Clojure libraries).

+    !!!
+WARNING "Clojure CLI User Aliases not directly supported" Calva does not support Clojure CLI user aliases directly (only project deps.edn).
+A JSON mapping must be added to the Calva configuration for each user alias (duplicating configuration)

+        Practicalli recommends starting the Clojure REPL in a terminal and specifying the required Clojure CLI user aliases, using Calva connect once the REPL has started.

-    VSpaceCode provides a mnemonic menu to drive VS Code by keyboard alone, vim editing and rich Git client (edamagit).
+    **VSpaceCode** provides a mnemonic menu to drive VS Code by keyboard alone, vim editing and rich Git client (edamagit).
 VSpaceCode extension also provides key bindings for common Calva commands.
 Users experienced with Neovim and Emacs (Spacemacs / Doom) will find this extension makes VS Code easiter to use than vanilla VS Code or VS Code with an Neovim backend.

-    Clover provides a mininal, highly customisable environment using Socket REPL.
+    **Clover** provides a mininal, highly customisable environment using Socket REPL.

     === "Calva"